algosup/2024-2025-project-3-quickest-path-team-2/documents/quality_assurance/Test-Plan.md

    - Involves sending genuine queries to the REST API using real or mock CSV files, assessing end-to-end behavior.

 #### 2.1.4 Performance Testing
-   - Ensures large data sets can be processed swiftly, verifying the 1-second query response and ~1-minute CSV validation.
+   - Ensures that large datasets can be processed swiftly, while verifying the 1-second query response and ~1-minute CSV validation.

 #### 2.1.5 API Testing
    - Specifically targets the single GET endpoint, ensuring correct input handling, JSON/XML response formats, and appropriate error codes for invalid parameters.